CoryBrown/Alzheimers_Drug_Design/README.md

 ## Overview
 This project aims to design potential drug compounds for Alzheimer's disease using a combination of molecular simulations, machine learning, and a web application for visualization.
 The project is structured into five phases, from initial setup and Dockerization to final deployment.

+## Introduction
+Alzheimer's disease is a progressive neurologic disorder that causes the brain to shrink and brain cells to die.
+This project aims to leverage computational approaches to design drugs that can potentially alter the course of the disease.
+Through the use of molecular simulations, machine learning algorithms, and a web application for visualization, we hope to accelerate the discovery and development of effective therapeutics for Alzheimer's disease.

 ## Project Phases
 - Initial Setup, Dockerization, and GCP Configuration
 - Database, Frontend Development, and ETL Processes